Why Tubi is secretly the one streaming service you need right now

 Indeed, a number of the UAI titles shot up Tubi’s most-popular list soon after the category debuted.

-At at time when entertainment companies are placing more emphasis on showcasing work from underrepresented groups (Netflix has its Strong Black Lead category) in keeping with the political and social justice currents sweeping the nation, Tubi’s DNA makes it more culturally relevant than ever.
+At a time when entertainment companies are placing more emphasis on showcasing work from underrepresented groups (Netflix has its Strong Black Lead category) in keeping with the political and social justice currents sweeping the nation, Tubi’s DNA makes it more culturally relevant than ever.

-The platform may not have the brand-name appeal of Netflix or Hulu, but it is hugely popular with millennials and has always indexed high among ethnic minority groups such as Blacks and Latinos, driving viewing of movies like Ali, the 2001 film starring Will Smith as the iconic boxer, to be top performers on the platform.
+The platform may not have the brand-name appeal of Netflix or Hulu, but it is hugely popular with millennials and has always indexed high among ethnic minority groups such as Blacks and Latinos, driving viewing of movies such as Ali, the 2001 film starring Will Smith as the iconic boxer, to be top performers on the platform.

-Behind the scenes, meanwhile, Tubi is morphing into a formidable platform that can no long be called a schlocky streamer to tune into late at night after giving up on Netflix and Hulu.
+Behind the scenes, meanwhile, Tubi is morphing into a formidable platform that can no longer be called a schlocky streamer to tune into late at night after giving up on Netflix and Hulu.
 When Tubi first launched, Variety‘s headline blared that its library consisted of TV shows and movies “most of which you’ve never heard of.”
 Six years later, while Tubi still has its share of quirky fare—Titanic 2 was recently on its most popular list, and Mel Gibson’s Apocalypto was, curiously, recommended for my viewing—the company has been doubling down on higher-quality content and more of it.
 Over the last year its library has doubled in size.

-Tubi’s recent $440 million acquisition by Fox has given it new ammunition with advertisers and access to hit reality shows like The Masked Singer, Gordon Ramsay’s 24 Hours to Hell and Back, and Lego Masters.
-Recent partnerships with AMC, Relativity, Sony Pictures, and NBCU has added more fodder to the mix.
+Tubi’s recent $440 million acquisition by Fox has given it new ammunition with advertisers and access to hit reality shows such as The Masked Singer, Gordon Ramsay’s 24 Hours to Hell and Back, and Lego Masters.
+Recent partnerships with AMC, Relativity, Sony Pictures, and NBCU have added more fodder to the mix.
 Indeed, at a time when the streaming wars have given us a flood of subscription services all trying to sell themselves with splashy original titles meant to drum up a blast of publicity and, hopefully, subscriptions, Tubi is playing a more deliberate, long-tail game.

 The service retains its staunch stance about investing in original programming, focusing instead on buying up more library content that will keep its 25 million users engaged for the long haul.